duyenemdo/events/reports/20190928-bali-block-confex-legian-indonesia.md

 ## Reflection

-People get to know about Decred.
+People got to know about Decred.

 Most people at the conference were investors and projectors.

-In the conference, most of them get to know about Decred for the first time.
-Many investors are interested in Decred right after knowing about it and its projects.
+In the conference, most of people got to know about Decred for the first time.
+Many investors are interested in Decred right after learning about it and its projects.

 One miner asked a lot about Decred and was looking to research more.